-2020 has brought extraordinary challenges for our local business community.
+2020 and 2021 have raised many challenges for our local business community.
 We are providing information here that speaks to critical issues as Chautauqua County continues to recover in the wake of the COVID-19 pandemic.

 Our Reopened Economy: Guidance for Businesses

 New York State has adopted the CDC's Interim Public Health Recommendations for Fully Vaccinated People.
 Consistent with that CDC guidance, Pre-K to 12 schools, public transit, homeless shelters, correctional facilities, nursing homes, and healthcare settings will continue to follow the state's existing COVID-19 health guidelines until more New Yorkers are fully vaccinated.